How To Stop Binging: Tips From a Binge Eating Disorder Therapist in Salt Lake City, Utah

 It’s important to be able to have access to a therapist specializing in what you are struggling with.
 When you are struggling with an eating disorder, you need to trust you are going to get help from someone who knows how.
 Not every town in Utah has an eating disorder therapist, this is why I offer online therapy in Utah.
 Online therapy is just as effective as in-person therapy but much more convenient.

 Online counseling means I work with clients all over Utah.
-I work with clients in St. George, Cedar City, Provo, Heber City, Logan, Salt Lake City, and more.
+I work with clients in Salt Lake City and all throughout the state

-Binge eating disorder treatment isn’t the only counseling service offered at this Utah Counseling Practice.
+Binge eating disorder treatment isn’t the only counseling service provided.
 Other mental health services provided by Maple Canyon Therapy include eating disorder therapy, anxiety therapy, body image therapy, counseling for college students, birth trauma therapy, and EMDR therapy.
 Reach out for a 15-minute phone consultation to see how I can help.

 About the Author

-Ashlee Hunt is an eating disorder therapist and founder of Maple Canyon Therapy near Provo, Utah.
+Ashlee Hunt is an eating disorder therapist and founder of Maple Canyon Therapy, serving women in Salt Lake City and all throughout Utah through online therapy.
 Ashlee has a master's degree in social work from Utah State University in Logan, Utah.
 She has two bachelor's degrees from Southern Utah University in Cedar City in psychology and family life and human development.
 Ashlee loves helping women overcome binge eating and to be able to feel better about themselves.
 She knows how women who struggle with binge eating disorder feel shame and wants to help them develop self-compassion instead.